Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNet.Common/readme.txt

    1. Added support of .NET Standard 2.0;
    2. In `IHttpCompressionManager` interface was added one new method - `TryCreateCompressor`;
-   3. In `ICompressor` interface was added one new property - `SupportsFlush`;
+   3. In `ICompressor` interface was added one new property - `SupportsFlush`.
-   4. Now the `NullLogger` class is used as the default logger.

    =============
    DOCUMENTATION